220 Questions For Engaged Couples (To Ask Before Marriage)

 Fun Questions For Engaged Couples

 When you’re in the early stages of planning your life together, it’s easy to get caught up in the details and forget about enjoying yourselves along the way.
 While yes, it’s vital to answer all of those big serious and deep questions, it’s also important to have some fun.
 After all a couple that laughs together stays together.
-Get good times started by asking each other these fun questions for couples below:
+Get the good times started by asking each other these funny couples questions below:

 - What’s the most embarrassing thing your parents have found on your phone?

 - What was one of the silliest things that you misunderstood as a kid?

 - What fictional place would you like to visit?

 - You get to relive one decade from history.
 Which do you choose?

 - Would you rather give up your smartphone for a month or your sense of taste?

 - Do you have a silly accomplishment that you’re secretly proud of?